dai-continuous-testing/ansible-role-selenium-agent/README.md

 Experitest - Selenium Agent ansible role
 =========

-This role will install \ uninstall selenium agent for mac os hosts
+This role will install \ uninstall selenium agent for windows and mac os hosts

 Requirements
 ------------

-This role assumes that you have java 8 installed on the instance Supports mac os hosts only.
+Supports windows and mac os hosts only.

 Role Variables
 --------------